Jane Seymour (actress): Acting career

 In 1969, Seymour appeared uncredited in her first film, Richard Attenborough's Oh!
 What a Lovely War.
-In 1970, Seymour appeared in her first major film role in the war drama The Only Way.
-She played Lillian Stein, a Jewish woman seeking shelter from Nazi persecution.
+In 1970, she appeared in her first major film role in the war drama The Only Way.
+Playing Lillian Stein, a Jewish woman seeking shelter from Nazi persecution.
 In 1973, she gained her first major television role as Emma Callon in the successful 1970s series The Onedin Line.
-During this time, she appeared as the female lead Prima in the two-part television miniseries Frankenstein: The True Story.
-She appeared as Winston Churchill's girlfriend Pamela Plowden in Young Winston, produced by her father-in-law Richard Attenborough.
+During this time, she appeared as the female lead Prima, in the two-part television miniseries Frankenstein: The True Story.
+Later appearing as Winston Churchill's girlfriend Pamela Plowden in Young Winston, produced by her father-in-law Richard Attenborough.

-In 1973, Seymour achieved international fame in her role as Bond girl Solitaire in the James Bond film Live and Let Die.
+In 1973, she achieved international fame in her role as Bond girl Solitaire in the James Bond film Live and Let Die.
 IGN ranked her as 10th in a Top 10 Bond Babes list.
-In 1975, Seymour was cast as Princess Farah in Sinbad and the Eye of the Tiger, the third part of Ray Harryhausen's Sinbad trilogy.
+In 1975, she was cast as Princess Farah in Sinbad and the Eye of the Tiger, the third part of Ray Harryhausen's Sinbad trilogy.
 Filmed in 1975, it was not released until its stop motion animation sequences had been completed in 1977.
-In 1978, she appeared as Serina in the Battlestar Galactica film and in the first five episodes of the television series.
-Seymour returned to the big screen in the comedy Oh Heavenly Dog opposite Chevy Chase.
+Then in 1978, she appeared as Serina in the Battlestar Galactica film, and in the first five episodes of the television series.
+She later returned to the big screen in the comedy Oh Heavenly Dog opposite Chevy Chase.